-4.5 Interactions with other medicinal products and other forms of interaction
+4.5 Interactions with Other Medicaments

-The following products are likely to increase the risk of hypoglycaemia
+The following products are likely to increase the risk of hypoglycaemia Contra-indicated combination

-Contra-indicated combination

-+ Miconazole (systemic route, oromucosal gel)

-Increases the hypoglycaemic effect with possible onset of hypoglycaemic symptoms, or even coma.

-Combinations which are not recommended

-+ Phenylbutazone (systemic route)

-Increases the hypoglycaemic effect of sulfonylureas (displaces their binding to plasma proteins and/or reduces their elimination).
+- Miconazole (systemic route, oromucosal gel): increases the hypoglycaemia effect with possible onset of hypoglycemic symptoms, or even coma. - Combinations which are not recommended - Phenylbutazone (systemic route): increases the hypoglycaemia effect of sulfonylureas (displaces their binding to plasma proteins and/or reduces their elimination).